Webster Twp Completes Land Preservation Project | The Sun Times News

 From Barry Lonik

+The Webster Township Farmland and Open Space Preservation Program recently closed on a conservation easement purchase from Stillwood Farm LLC.

-The property is just shy of 204 acres in size with frontage on the south side of Strawberry Lake Rd. and the north side of Walsh Rd.
-It features 180 acres of prime and locally important agricultural soils with 18 acres of woods and six acres of wetlands.
-Combined with other protected properties, the property forms a contiguous block totaling 554 acres.
+The property is just shy of 119 acres in size with frontage on the south side of Gregory Rd.
+It features over 90 acres of prime and locally important agricultural soils with 20 acres of woods and six acres of wetlands.
+Combined with other protected land, the property is part of a block totaling over 700 acres just north of the City of Dexter.
 The conservation easement ensures that the land will never be developed but it remains in private ownership and is not open to the public.

-Bill Brinkerhoff and Kathy Sample, members of the Base Lake Farm LLC, purchased the 258-acre farm at 7861 Strawberry Lake Rd. in 2015.
-Bill’s family has had a cottage on nearby Base Line Lake for decades; they have long admired the beautiful rolling hills and woods of the farm.
-The farm was once owned by Carl Rosenfeld and was the source of the beef for his noted Detroit restaurant Carl’s Chop House.
-Bill and Kathy have been restoring the houses and farm buildings and currently rent the property to a young farmer who is raising grass fed cattle.
-They conveyed a conservation easement on a wooded section of the property in 2019; this easement protects the agricultural areas of the farm.

-With the easement completed, Bill and Kathy will be able to continue and expand their efforts to achieve long term goals for the farm, including:
+The Amsdill family bought their farm in 1950.
+It was a very basic farm with grade b milk can operation.
+They started upgrades with the barn first and redid the milking floor with glass pipeline, bulk tank and gutter cleaner.
+They had a silo unloader, kicker baler and other labor-saving systems.
+Through artificial breeding they developed one of the top Holstein herds in the State of Michigan.
+The family has a love of the farm and the land and want to keep it a farm.
+Conservancy was the path for that, and what their parents would have chosen.

 Conservation easements are permanent deed restrictions on the use of a property.
 Purchasing easements costs less than buying the property, and keeps the property on the tax rolls and contributing to the local economy.

 In addition to Webster Township’s dedicated land preservation millage, funding support was supplied by the Washtenaw County Natural Area Preservation Program, the State of Michigan Agricultural Preservation Fund and the federal Agricultural Conservation Easement Program.
-The landowners also discounted the sale price from the appraised value.
+Webster’s share was 10% of the appraised value purchase price.